 Roanoke County consistently experiences a lower unemployment rate than national averages.
 Prior to the economic downturn of 2008, typical unemployment in Roanoke County was approximately 3.0% - 4.0%.
 Unemployment as of June 30, 2015 was down to 4.5% from 5.2% prior year.
-Indicators maintained by the Roanoke County Economic Development Office suggest further improvements at the start of FY 2016.
+Indicators maintained by the Roanoke County Economic Development Office suggest further improvements throughout FY 2016.